JaimieHemmings/MS2-dejaview/README.md

 My Jest tests all came back positive however my use of fetch complicated my testing as the majority of my code was embedded within the asynchronous code blocks.
 In order to aid me in my testing I implemented an additional package called "Jest Fetch Mock" and created a local JSON object to use in my testing.

-In future I would extract the API calls to their own isolated function blocks and use callbacks to pass the data to another function to process the data and implement the DOM manipulation seperately.
+In future I would extract the API calls to their own isolated function blocks and use callbacks to pass the data to another function to process the data and implement the DOM manipulation separately.

 This would allow me to more easily isolate sections of my code to run more comprehensive unit testing with Jest.

-Additionally, in future I would wrap critical parts of my code in `try catch` statements in order to gracefully handle failures.
-As well as this, in fitire I would create seperate JavaScript files for each page with only the necassary scripts for each page.
+Additionally, in future, I would wrap critical parts of my code in `try catch` statements in order to gracefully handle failures.
+As well as this, in future I would create separate JavaScript files for each page with only the necessary scripts for each page.
 In doing this I would be able to more cleanly evaluate each of the scripts in testing.

 However, the Jest Unit testing combined with feedback from friends, family and fellow Code Institute Students has assured me that the Core functionality of the website is robust enough to ensure stable usability.